5 Symptoms of a Bad Starter Motor (And Replacement Cost)

 We recommend Parts Geek for the best prices and selection.

-Starters are positioned close to where the engine and transmission meet.
+The starter is positioned near the intersection of the engine and transmission so it can be difficult to access on certain models.
 The cost to replace a starter motor will depend on the repair shop or dealership that you bring your vehicle to as well as the make and model of your vehicle; some starters are much harder to access than others.

 How to Extend the Life of Your Starter